Frozen Embryo Transfer Implantation Timeline

 What’s the Difference Between Fresh and Frozen?

-When you go through the process of a “fresh” IVF cycle, you have several doctor appointments, taking hormone medications for approximately 10 to 14 days to produce eggs, have regular doctor appointments to see when the eggs are ready to be retrieved and then, once they are, they fertilized with your husband, partner or donor’s sperm.
+When you go through the process of a “fresh” IVF cycle, you have several doctor appointments, taking hormone medications for approximately 10 to 14 days to produce eggs, have regular doctor appointments to see when the eggs are ready to be retrieved and then, once they are, they fertilized with your husband, partner or donor’s sperm and finally those embryos are transferred back to your uterus in the same cycle without being frozen.

 When you do a freeze all cycle or you’re doing a Frozen Embryo Transfer “FET”, those 10 to 14 days are not part of equation, which the frozen embryo transfer implantation timeline is shorter.
 This can be a relief as you the only thing you need to focus on is transfer day.